Ker Sin Tze

-Ker Sin Tze (柯新治 (Kē Xīn Zhì)) is a former Singaporean politician.
-As a member of the People's Action Party, Ker was a Member of Parliament for Aljunied Group Representation Constituency from 1991 to 2001.
+Ker Sin Tze (born 24 December 1944) is a former Singaporean politician.
+A former member of the People's Action Party (PAP), Ker has been the Member of Parliament for Aljunied Group Representation Constituency representing the Paya Lebar division between 1991 and 2001.

 Education

 In his early years, Ker was educated at Xing Hua Primary School.
 He graduated with a Bachelor of Commerce from the then Nanyang University, Singapore in 1966.
 In 1968, Ker obtained his master's degree in economics from the University of Manitoba, Canada.
 He obtained his PhD in economics from the University of Manitoba, Canada in 1972.

 Career

 From 1994 to 2001, he was managing director of Yenom Holdings Pte Ltd. Both Liang Court and Yenom Holdings belonged to billionaire Goh Cheng Liang.
 On 1 March 2001, he was elected as an independent director to the Board of Tung Lok Group.
 He was chairman of Superior Metal Printing Limited (1990–1992, Sep 1994–1995); deputy chairman of the Chinese Development Assistance Council (Sep 1994–2000).